zalando/zmon/README.rst

 http://tech.zalando.com/posts/monitoring-the-zalando-platform.html

+Originating in the hackweek end of 2013, ZMON became our replacement of Nagios/Icinga and has been in use to monitor our platform since then.
+Today our production ZMON features close to 2000 check definitions and about 4500 alert definitions for various teams, mostly within Zalando's Tech department.

 Features / Working:
  * Define checks as data sources executed on self defined entities
  * Define alerts on checks and entities as it fits your team with thresholds